- £491 per week

 GARDEN & PARKING: Ample parking onsite.
 Large communal gardens with swings (use at your own risk).

 Changeover Day: Saturday - arrival 3:00pm - departure 10:00am.

 Power and Heat: Electricity included in rent; Electric heating throughout.

 Bedding and Linen: Bed linen and towels provided (please bring your own beach towels).

 Baby Equipment: Cot and highchair; please order in advance.

 NOTES: No smoking, no pets.
+No WiFi.
 Mobile reception varies.
 Information about mobile phone coverage.

 The town of Looe has charming narrow streets leading down to a picturesque harbour, and is split into East and West Looe by the river that runs through it, and on down to the beach.
 Looe's sandy beach has a little cafe where you can linger over a cup of coffee while people-watching or admiring the view.

 There are a number of lovely cafes, as well as restaurants and pubs to choose from, making this a great destination for the foodies among you.
 You will have the opportunity to buy freshly-caught fish from the market on the quay, or if you fancy it, go out on a fishing trip to have a go at catching your own!